Saturday, December 21, 2024

 Population 5000-6999

-Gunnison, CO: 6 things we enjoyed in this mountain college town!
+Gunnison, CO: 6 things we Love about this Mountain College Town!

 May 2024: We visited Gunnison, CO (pop.6,560*) for Jason’s birthday weekend.
 We had a fantastic time, focusing most of our time in the historic downtown and then walking through the nearby Western State campus.
 What a neat place to visit!
 There are also several incredible places to visit nearby – keep reading to learn more! 🙂